 - Waste Management (generally - green trucks) 732-341-8261

 If the truck has already been to the landfill and has dumped the load, no more can be done.
-We commingle the daily trash from an average of 300 trucks per day into one big pile, which is completely indistinguishable from day to day.
+We commingle the daily trash from an average of 300 trucks per day.
 From the processing floor, the trash is sent it to balers via a conveyor.
 The trash is compacted, then wired into cubes the size of a compact car, weighing about 53 pounds per square foot.
 The cubes of trash are then hauled to their final destination, which is appropriately called a "Bale Fill".
 Bales are buried by more bales and dirt.

 Click here for directions to the landfill.